Mitochondrial Dysfunction

 Somatic mutation in mitochondrial DNA (mtDNA) specifically has been linked to the onset and progression of human cancer.
 As mammals age, somatic mitochondrial DNA (mtDNA) accumulates.
 Somatic mutations interrupt the function of the electron transport chain (ETC), a mitochondrial pathway key to the production of ATP.

 Studies on mtDNA in mice have demonstrated that high levels of somatic mtDNA mutations induce aging factors, including osteoporosis, hair loss, greying of the hair, weight reduction, and decreased fertility.
-Age-associated mitochondrial dysfunction is also linked to increased cell loss.
+Age-associated mitochondrial disorder is also linked to increased cell loss.

-Mitochondrial Dysfunction Symptoms
+Symptoms

 Chronic fatigue is considered a hallmark symptom of mitochondrial dysfunction.